rishadsanian/tinyapp/README.md

 ## Features
 - Permits the user to create, read, update, and delete short-URLs and their corresponding long-URLs
+- Analytics to track visits on short Url link.
 - HTTP Server that handles requests from the browser (client)
 - Authentication protection
 - Reacts appropriately to the user's logged-in state